gelato-org/gelato-data/README.md

 Barbieri et al. 2022.
 A global analysis of matches and mismatches between human genetic and linguistic histories.
 PNAS.
 DOI: 10.1073/pnas.2122084119

-as well as the  [eleased version](https://github.com/gelato-org/gelato-data/releases) of the dataset.
+as well as the  [released version](https://github.com/gelato-org/gelato-data/releases) of the dataset.